Cursor

 Plugins and Skills

-Browse and install community-built plugins for new capabilities.
+Browse and install from hundreds of plugins on the Cursor Marketplace for new capabilities.
 Define custom skills as reusable prompts and workflows triggered with slash commands.

 Terminal Integration